biocatiit/website/content/scihi/2015_protein_folding.rst

         of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.

+        Adapted from an APS press release by Philip Koth.